SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 ## Installing the Azure Cosmos DB app

-This section provides instructions on how to install the Azure CosmosDB app, and shows examples of each of the preconfigured dashboards you can use to analyze your data.
+This section provides instructions on how to install the Azure Cosmos DB app, and shows examples of each of the preconfigured dashboards you can use to analyze your data.

 import AppInstall2 from '../../reuse/apps/app-install-v2.md';

 <AppInstall2/>

-## Viewing the Azure CosmosDB dashboards
+## Viewing the Azure Cosmos DB dashboards

 import ViewDashboards from '../../reuse/apps/view-dashboards.md';